Mc-Zen/quill/src/decorations.typ

 /// Slice the circuit vertically, showing a separation line between columns.
 ///
-/// - wires (integer): Number of wires to slice.
+/// - n (integer): Number of wires to slice.
 /// - labels (array, dictionary): Labels for the slice.
 See @@gate()
 /// - stroke (stroke): Line style for the slice.
 /// - labels (array, string, content, dictionary): One or more labels to add to the
 ///        slice.
 See @@gate().
 #let slice(
-  wires: 0,
+  n: 0,
   stroke: (paint: red, thickness: .7pt, dash: "dashed"),
   labels: ()
 ) = (
   qc-instr: "slice",
-  wires: wires,
+  wires: n,
   style: (stroke: stroke),
   labels: process-args.process-labels-arg(labels, default-pos: top) )